Teachings of Falun Gong: Transformation and higher dimensions

 Connected with Li's discussion of cultivation practice is the idea of "supernormal abilities" and "special powers" that the adherent is supposed to develop in the course of dedicated study.
 These are connected to Li's teachings on apparent higher-dimensional realities, which he says exist simultaneously and in parallel to the human dimension.
-Li teaches that supernormal powers are a by-product of moral transcendence, and are never sought after or to be employed for selfish intentions.Danny Schechter, Falun Gong's Challenge to China: Spiritual Practice or Evil Cult?, Akashic books: New York, 2001, p.
-66 He has said that there are up to 10,000 supernatural powers, though as Ownby points out, has never listed them.
+Li teaches that supernormal powers are a by-product of moral transcendence, and are never sought after or to be employed for selfish intentions.
+He has said that there are up to 10,000 supernatural powers, though as Ownby says, has never listed them.
 Some of those he has discussed include the opening of the celestial eye, "which may enable practitioners to see into other spatial dimensions and/or through walls" according to Ownby, clairvoyance, precognition, levitation, and "the ability to transform one kind of object into another kind of object" according to Penny, among others.

 Penny says the practitioner is supposed to pass through various levels until he or she reaches the state of "cultivation of a Buddha's body".

 David Ownby says that Li regards his discussion of multiple dimensions as a superior approach to knowledge and understanding.
 One of science's major shortcomings, according to Li, is its inability to detect multiple dimensions.
 "Li argues that the universe—and human understanding of the universe—exists at many different levels simultaneously and that the process of enlightenment consists of passing through these levels to arrive at ever more complete understandings."
 In this context, transformation is both physical and intellectual.
 The motor behind such transformation is individual moral practice, alongside cultivation under an orthodox master.
 Moral practice, says Ownby, is a necessary but not sufficient condition for cultivation and enlightenment.
 Individual moral practice burns karma and reduces suffering, but unless the individual is committed to an orthodox cultivation regime, they will not be able to break through the various "levels" and attain enlightenment and transformation.
 "What is required in this instance is a master, someone who has...the power to channel the moral behaviour and intentions of the practitioner in the proper direction."
 This leads to the oft-repeated phrase in Li's texts: "cultivation depends on oneself, gong depends on the Master" (修在自己，功在師父).